lizhihuan/vimrc/sources_non_forked/vim-snippets/README.md

 expanding snippets in snippets and offers powerful transformations on text in snippets (like visual selections or placeholder texts).

 Which one to use?
-If you have python give [SirVer/ultisnips][7] a try because its fast and has the most features.
+If you have python give [SirVer/ultisnips](https://github.com/SirVer/ultisnips) a try because its fast and has the most features.

 If you have VimL only (vim without python support) your best option is using [garbas/vim-snipmate](https://github.com/garbas/vim-snipmate) and cope with the minor bugs found in the engine.

-**Q**: Should snipMate be deprecated in favour of UltiSnips?
+Q: Should "snipMate be deprecated in favour of UltiSnips"?

-**A**: No, because snipMate is VimL, and UltiSnips requires Python.
+A: No, because snipMate is VimL, and UltiSnips requires Python.
 Some people want to use snippets without having to install Vim with Python support.
 Yes - this sucks.